|

-During the 2006 General Elections it was ALSO run an experiment
+In Italy, during the 2006 General Elections it was ALSO run an experiment of dangerous real electronic voting.

 It was in the city of Cremona, it had no legal value and it used four Nedap machines.